gridballast/utilitySim/README.md

 gridballastVoltReg requires the following:
 - python 2.7
-- gridballast enabled GridLAB-D binary, found at https://github.com/gridballast/utilitySimGB/tree/feature/730
-- python packages json, argparse, pandas, numpy, csv, open modeling framework (omf), re, and datetime.
+- python packages json, argparse, pandas, numpy, csv, re, and datetime.
 - the python packages can be installed via the command terminal `pip install <package_name>`
-- The open modeling framework from https://github.com/dpinney/omf this contains the necessary solver libraries and gridlabd to run simulations
+- The open modeling framework from https://github.com/dpinney/omf: this contains the necessary solver libraries and gridlabd to run simulations
+- Optional: gridballast enabled GridLAB-D binary for non-macOS platforms, found at https://github.com/gridballast/gridlabGb

 ### Usage